rnkn/fountain-mode/README.md

 Bugs and Feature Requests
 -------------------------

-Post bugs and features requests to the [Issues][] page, or simply email to the mailing list: <emacs.fountain@librelist.com>.
+Raise an issue on the [Issues][] page on GitHub, or simply send an email to the mailing list: <emacs.fountain@librelist.com>.

 [issues]: https://github.com/rnkn/fountain-mode/issues "Fountain Mode issues"